top of page

 Nope, not yet.

 I can hear my mom saying “its not a decoration if it doesn’t have a bow or ribbons!”
 You’re right mom.
-The bow is the piece de resistance!
+The bow is the piece de resistance! (affiliate link)

 OK now we’re done.
 And we’re probably approaching the maximum weight limit for a wreath… I guess if the person who took this one home ended up not liking it at least pound for pound they got their money’s worth?!